MicrosoftDocs/windows-dev-docs/hub/dev-environment/android/xamarin-native.md

 At this point you can run TimeChangerAndroid and see the UI you've created.
 Unfortunately, the time will not display and the buttons can be clicked but do not do anything.
 In the next section, you will add functionality to your UI.

-## Add functionality by adding C# code
+## Add logic code with C#

 Open **MainActivity.cs**.
-This file contains the code-behind that will add functionality to the UI.
+This file contains the code-behind logic that will add functionality to the UI.

 ### Set the current time